vistaprint/grunt-js-test/README.md

 Type: `Array<String>`
 Default: `[]`

 A list of paths to JavaScript files relative to your `baseUri` you want loaded as global dependencies for each test.
+You can also include external dependencies, such as `http://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.js`.

-Dependencies can be injected on a per test file absis using `<reference>` tags.
-See `referenceTags` below.
+Dependencies can be injected on a per test file basis using `<reference>` tags.
+See [loading dependencies](https://github.com/benhutchins/grunt-js-test#loading-dependencies).

 #### referenceTags
 Type: `Boolean`
 Default: `true`

-Look for `<reference>` tags within unit test files.
+Look for `<reference>` tags within unit test files to automatically include additional dependencies.
+See [loading dependencies](https://github.com/benhutchins/grunt-js-test#loading-dependencies).
 Usually never hurts to leave it on.

-#### express
-Type: `Object`
-Default: `{}`

-Object of options to pass to the [grunt-express](https://github.com/blai/grunt-express) task.
-Hopefully uou never need to override anything here.

 #### hostname
 Type: `String`
 Default: `localhost`

-Hostname used for web server when running the `js-test-server` grunt task.
+Hostname for web server when running the `js-test-server` grunt task.

 #### port
 Type: `Number`
 Default: `8981`

-Port used for web server when running the `js-test-server` grunt task.
+Port for web server when running the `js-test-server` grunt task.

 #### staticPort
 Type: `number`